Complete Guide to Making Cold Brew Coffee at Home

 I use a pour over coffee maker to support the filter and I can pour in some coffee and go do something else while it strains.

-When using a coffee sock or bag you you can actually steep your coffee right in the bag.
+When using a coffee sock or bag you can actually steep your coffee right in the bag.
 Then when you are ready to filter you just remove the bag and maybe give it a little squeeze to get all the coffee out and you are done.
 Kind of.

 Using a French Press for Immersion and Filtration